 Mustard Versus Russian Dressing

 Mustard was cultivated and used as both a spice and medicinal remedy, in the form of crushed seeds, by the ancient Egyptians, Hebrews, and Greeks.
-In Genesis [18:7], Abraham famously served veal tongues with mustard to God himself (who was disguised, of course, as one of three wandering men), in an effort to offer the finest delicacy he could possibly muster from his stores.
 The hardy plant grows in all kinds of climates and soils without needing much attention, and was, as a result, the everyman's spice on almost every continent, until cheap Indian peppercorns flooded the market in the 1700s and the era of salt and pepper began.

 Russian dressing, on the other hand, was concocted in New Hampshire about a hundred years ago, and rode into the Jewish deli on the equally untraditional (and unkosher, but indeed Jewish-born) Reuben sandwich.
 It's been said more than once that Russian dressing, an emulsion of mayonnaise, ketchup, and Worcestershire or chili sauce, has finally "lost" to its more commercial cousin, Thousand Island dressing, but Russian dressing still sits proudly on the deli table, the only form of mayonnaise spread ever allowed on the sandwiches.
 Mayonnaise, because it contains eggs, is "kosher parve," a sort of neutral dietary designation meaning it can be served with milk or meat.
 You really should be using mustard (hey, if it's good enough for God, it's good enough for you), but Russian dressing is now a perfectly acceptable alternative.